 Phil Denny will headline this year’s Myrtle Beach Jazz Festival, to be held Oct.
-4-6, 2019 between 18th Ave.
-North to 21st Ave.
-North on Carver Street in Myrtle Beach, S.C.
+4-6, 2019 on Carver Street in Myrtle Beach, S.C., between 18th Avenue North and 21st Avenue North.
 As always, admission is free.

 Dubbed Lansing’s impresario of smooth jazz, the Michigan transplant’s most recent album Align was home to “Switch Up,” proclaimed a No. 1 single by Billboard, Mediabase and Smooth Jazz Network.
 In all, Phil Denny has appeared six times on the Billboard charts, in a career that dates back to his 2012 debut album Crossover.
 Denny’s single “Diggin’ On” went to No. 13 in 2017; “Feel All Right,” also from Align, rose to the Top 10.

 He promises an eclectic show as part of the fourth annual Myrtle Beach Jazz Festival.
 “Phil Denny music is truly instrumental R&B and pop music with improvisation,” the Florida native told LCC Radio.
 “It can be smooth, up-tempo, energetic, sultry, funky or passionate.
 It’s labeled smooth jazz for marketing and for radio.
 True fans of this music are also lovers of old school, R&B and Motown.”